Log in

 Helped me decide what to focus on as a beginner investor.

-Back when I was starting from scratch and didn't know much.
+Back when I was starting from scratch and didn't know anything.

 Which motivated me to get better with my money.

-To use my 9-5 income to own assets that were more passive.
+And use my 9-5 income to own assets that were more passive and required less time.

 To have more control of my time.